 The following idea was contributed by Zoe Corbett:

 To enrich the Rain dance idea… To make the sounds of the storm, you can:

 - Tap two fingers on the palm of your other hand.

 - Clap hands on thighs.

 - Stamp feet.

 Repeat in reverse order for storm passing.

-These actions are performed in a circle starting with the teacher, going round the circle one by one.
+These actions are performed in a circle, starting with the teacher, and going round the circle one by one.
 A new action is introduced when everyone is performing the first.
-The children keep the previous action going until the new one reaches them round the circle.
+The children keep the previous action going until the new one reaches them around the circle.
 This gives the effect of the storm building and declining gradually.
 It is extremely effective and gripping!